 Difficulties of MCAT Preparation in a Short Period:

-Preparing for the MCAT in a short period has many difficulties.
+Preparing for the MCAT in a short period has many problems.
 Time restrictions may limit the quantity of material that students can cover, thereby leaving knowledge gaps.

 The MCAT includes many topics, including biology, chemistry, physics, and psychology.
 Thus, it demands much preparation.
 Due to time constraints, students could find it challenging to comprehend complicated ideas completely or to practice using them in MCAT-style problems.